Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/LR06-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
-<font >Lebars I and colleagues characterized the loop-loop complexes using thermal denaturation experiments monitored by ultraviolet absorption spectroscopy.
-Subsequently, they determined the affinity between R06(GA) and TAR RNA by SPR(Surface Plasmon Resonance) method.
+<p>Lebars I and colleagues characterized the loop-loop complexes using thermal denaturation experiments monitored by UV spectroscopy.
+Subsequently, they determined the affinity between R06(GA) and TAR RNA by SPR method.
 At the same time, the affinity between the LNA-modified aptamer and TAR RNA was also determined.
-These methods were employed to comprehensively assess the stability and affinity of different aptamers interaction under different experimental conditions, allowing for a robust evaluation of the binding affinity and dynamics between RNA aptamer and TAR RNA in varied environments<sup>[<a href="#ref10" style="color:#520049">10</a>]</sup>.</font >
+These methods were employed to comprehensively assess the stability and affinity of different aptamers interaction under different experimental conditions, allowing for a robust evaluation of the binding affinity and dynamics between RNA aptamer and TAR RNA in varied environments<sup>[<a href="#ref10" style="color:#520049">10</a>]</sup>.</p>
-<br><br>
 <div style="display: flex; justify-content: center;">
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>